Call for Participation: Until September 7

 Call for Participation

 The Call for Session Proposals is now CLOSED.

 In addition to the Call for Proposals, which highlights tracks to help organize your submissions and guide conference attendees, the Global Summit program committee seeks innovative updates, lightning talks, case studies, and future visioning.
 These incorporate all components of the planned next-generation network infrastructure upgrade, modernized trust and identity tools, and integrated technological environments for supporting research and scholarship.
-The call for working meetings will open after the call for sessions closes.

 Consider using one of these formats for your proposed material:

 - Presentation – A single, 50-minute talk with audience participation.

 - Facilitated Group Discussion – A brief informational presentation augmented by interactive activities or discussions on practical applications.

 - Panel Presentation – Two-to-three presenters from multiple Institutions or perspectives on the same topic.
 These moderated discussions include case studies to help attendees apply concepts to their campus.